zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/model-management.md

     return model
 ```

-### Link artifacts: functional way
+### Link artifacts explicitly

-If you would like to link an artifact to a model not from the context or even outside of a step, you can use the `link_artifact_to_model` utility function.
+If you would like to link an artifact to a model not from the step context or even outside of a step, you can use the `link_artifact_to_model` function.
-All you need is ready to link the artifact to the configuration of a model.
+All you need is ready to link artifact and the configuration of a model.

 ```python
 from zenml import step, ModelVersion, link_artifact_to_model, save_artifact